 Risk factor Horizon Category of risk in the risk management system Measures taken The difference between the pace of transforming the Polish economy and the changes transpiring on the reinsurance market leading to constrained availability of reinsurance offers for projects related to the mining industry and the coal-fired power sector.
-The materialization of this risk may lead to the following consequences: Limited sales of insurance for these types of projects Higher prices for reinsurance cover Medium / Long Short Business risk (process of analysis of key risks) Negotiations are conducted with reinsurers and clients when contracts are renewed.
-Clients see the offered scope of insurance adjusted to the available reinsurance offer.
-It is necessary to curtail the limits of liability.
-Additionally, it is assumed that the PZU portfolio will undergo gradual transformation in line with the transition of the Polish economy.
-TRANSITION RISKS Higher capital requirement for counterparty default risk due to placing a portion of the portfolio with reinsurers who have lower ratings Medium Credit risk Assessment of reinsurers' credit quality is conducted based on market data, information obtained from external sources, such as S&P Global Ratings and an internal model.
-The model divides reinsurers into several classes, depending on the estimated risk level.
-A reinsurer will not be accepted if its risk is higher than a pre-defined cut-off point.
-The acceptance is not automatic and the analysis is supplemented by assessments by reinsurance brokers.
-In the credit risk monitoring process, the assessment of a given entity is updated on a quarterly basis.
-Decline in the measurement of corporate bonds in selected sectors due to greater regulatory burdens Medium Credit risk As part of credit risk there is a comprehensive counterparty assessment and limit-setting system (also applicable to industries).
-Credit risk assessment of an entity is based on internal credit ratings (the approach to rating differs by type of entity).
-Ratings are based on quantitative and qualitative analyses and form one of the key elements of the process of setting exposure limits.
-The credit quality of counterparties and issuers is regularly monitored.
-One of the basic elements of monitoring is a regular update of internal ratings.
-Raising capital requirements as a result of revising the parameters of the standard formula for selected risks Medium Compliance risk The PZU Group follows regulatory changes on an ongoing basis, it participates in consultations and analyzes the impact of changes that are in the process of being introduced or are planned on its capital position.
-PHYSICAL RISKS Intensification of extreme weather-related phenomena Long Actuarial risk The risk management system in the PZU Group allows it to monitor exposures regularly and the Occurrence of intensive fires in forested areas due to the intensifying drought Long Actuarial risk reinsurance program in place significantly reduces the potential net catastrophic loss level to acceptable levels without posing a threat to PZU's financial stability.
-Heightened mortality ratio among older persons caused by summer heat waves Long Actuarial risk Analysis and monitoring of risk exposure ratios in selected product groups.
-Actuarial control cycle, i.e. setting suitable assumptions.
+The materialization of this risk may lead to the following consequences: S Limited sales of insurance for these types of projects Higher prices for reinsurance cover Medium / Long Short Business risk (process of analysis of key risks) Negotiations are conducted with reinsurers and clients when co offered scope of insurance adjusted to the available reinsurance of liability.
+Additionally, it is assumed that the PZU portfolio will undergo go transition of the Polish economy.
+TRANSITION RISKS Higher capital requirement for counterparty default risk due to placing a portion of the portfolio with reinsurers who have lower ratings Medium Credit risk Assessment of reinsurers' credit quality is conducted based on r external sources, such as S&P Global Ratings and an internal mo several classes, depending on the estimated risk level.
+A reinsur than a pre-defined cut-off point.
+The acceptance is not automat assessments by reinsurance brokers.
+In the credit risk monitorir entity is updated on a quarterly basis.
+Decline in the measurement of corporate bonds in selected sectors due to greater regulatory burdens Medium Credit risk As part of credit risk there is a comprehensive counterparty asse applicable to industries).
+Credit risk assessment of an entity is b approach to rating differs by type of entity).
+Ratings are based o and form one of the key elements of the process of setting expo counterparties and issuers is regularly monitored.
+One of the ba update of internal ratings.
+Raising capital requirements as a result of revising the parameters of the standard formula for selected risks Medium Compliance risk The PZU Group follows regulatory changes on an ongoing basis, analyzes the impact of changes that are in the process of being position.
+PHYSICAL RISKS Intensification of extreme weather-related phenomena Long Actuarial risk The risk management system in the PZU Group allows it to mon Occurrence of intensive fires in forested areas due to the intensifying drought Long Actuarial risk reinsurance program in place significantly reduces the potential levels without posing a threat to PZU's financial stability.
+Heightened mortality ratio among older persons caused by summer heat waves Long Actuarial risk Analysis and monitoring of risk exposure ratios in selected prod Actuarial control cycle, i.e. setting suitable assumptions.